pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="extending-default-resources"></a>Extending the default provisioned resources

-To customize and extend the out of box configuration for the Namespace Provisioner, for example, quota allocation or to create other namespace resources, add [additional sources](install.hbs.md#customized-install) in the `tap-values.yaml` configuration file.
+To customize and extend the default out of box configuration for the Namespace Provisioner that is templated in the  [`default-resources`](about.hbs.md#nsp-component-default-resources) Secret, add [additional sources](install.hbs.md#customized-install) in the `tap-values.yaml` configuration file.
+For example,to adjust quota allocation or to create other namespace resources.
+For details of the list of resources that are templated in the `default-resources` Secret, see [Default Resource Mapping](reference.hbs.md#default-resources-mapping).

 This [example](#example-additional-resources) adds four additional sources: